fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 ![](../../images/4/17e.png)

 It does not work.
-The following is printed to console:
+The following is printed to the console:

 ```bash
 (node:32911) UnhandledPromiseRejectionWarning: Error: secretOrPrivateKey must have a value